20 January 2025

 Early the next day, there I was on the table, fully aware of the wire going through my wrist and snaking its way into my heart.
 The cardiologist kept me briefed on each stage of the procedure, interspersed with his attempts at humorous banter with his nurses, up to the point when the warm dye was injected into my heart.
 After that they were quiet for a while, and I heard them conferring in hushed tones.
 I braced myself for the news.

 Yes I had a serious blockage in my left anterior descending cardiac artery, exceeding 70%.
 They moved immediately for the angioplasty.
-Initially, the balloon didn't crack the calcification so the used a bladed balloon.
+Initially, the balloon didn't crack the calcification so they used a bladed balloon.
 The stent they put in was quite long too, at 36mm.
 Ah, never do anything in halves, right?

 I was in the operating theatre for almost 2 hours.
 I am aware I caused a handful of people much worry.
-But such is the way things are when life chnges in a flash.
+But such is the way things are when life changes in a flash.
 I was warded in their ICU for a night to be monitored, and the next day was subjected to another examination.
 Bloodwork was fair and the ultrasound showed my heart was functioning at 70%.
 If it wasn't for the six months mandatory medical leave and Decrease In Medical Fitness I had to declare to my licensing authority, I could have gone for another stress test in two weeks and tried to get my flying life back on track.
 Yes I am exaggerating but it's to describe the frustration of having no choice but to sit tight.

 Alright, so I have joined the Stent Club now.
 Once you've done it, then you find out how many people you know have had a stent placement too.
 And it seems to be fairly common.
 It's not a prestigous club, but it has many members carrying on noiselessly with their lives.